NoraLoose/noraloose.github.io/_pages/research.md

 <figure>
   <img src="/assets/images/MIS3cores.png" alt="">
   <figcaption>
 Marine sediment core locations with SST proxy data from marine isotope stage 3 (29-60 kyr ago) during the last glacial, which shows a number of abrupt climate change events.
-What dynamical constraints do proxy data provide, taking into account its sparsity and uncertainty?
+What dynamical constraints are provided by proxy data, taking into account its sparsity and uncertainty?
 </figcaption>
 </figure>